 Like butternut squash as much as me?
-Try this Roasted Butternut Squash with Herbs and Goat Cheese or use it in place of the fresh pumpkin in this Moroccan Spiced Pumpkin-Lamb (or Pork) Stew.
+Try this 5 Ingredient Butternut Squash-Celery Root Soup, or use it in place of the fresh pumpkin in this Moroccan Spiced Pumpkin-Lamb (or Pork) Stew.

 - 1 teaspoon cumin seeds*, fennel seeds, or caraway seeds

-- 1 cooking apple, cored and coarsely chopped
+- 1 red cooking apple, cored and coarsely chopped

 - ¼ teaspoon coarse salt

 - In a 4- to 6-quart heavy pot, toast cumin seeds over medium-low heat for 30 to 60 seconds, shaking the pan occasionally so seeds toast evenly.
 Watch closely so seeds don’t burn.
 Transfer seeds to a spice grinder (or clean coffee grinder).
 Cool completely.
 Grind until finely crushed.

 - In the same pot, cook onion in hot oil over medium-low heat for 6 to 8 minutes or until lightly browned, stirring occasionally.